divyashk/Sys-admin2020/Docker.md

 # Docker

->Remember, all the docker command require root previliges unless otherwise configured.
+>Remember, all the docker command require root privileges unless otherwise configured.
 The 'sudo' part of these commands is not included in my explanation but is very much required in a non-root account.

 ## Question -1